Suske1956/PressureDrop/NOTES.md

   enough functionality for this job.
 A new class Messages is introduced making PD_Dialog and class DialogGeneral obsolete for now a message, and a warning are added to the class.
 This class is to be extended and probably to be moved to a module.
 A message is already introduced at roughness and diameter
+- Deal with input error diameter < roughness - Method Calculate-calculate_friction_factor updated to deal with the error and give the correct output.
+Class calc calculation methods started in right sequence by calculation_start() which is called by gui. number arguments zero instead of none. some bugs eliminated each method checks its own prerequisites.
+  Class calc can stand on its own now.
+Warning message in line_diameter_start() and line_roughness_start()
-- Class Calculate basically not to be changed consider subclasses deal with roughness / diameter - todo
+- Class Calculate basically not to be changed consider subclasses - better not to have subclasses since all the args remain in one class/object.
+Class Calculation is beneficial for it can work wit a cli as well.
 - Class CheckInput - No change required
-- Class DialogGeneral - No change required
+- Class DialogGeneral - Not required anymore
 ## Control
 testing to be defined